dratini0/badge-website/docs/TiLDA_MK3/API/ugfx.md

 `.destroy()`

-Frees up all the resources assoicated with the object.
+Frees up all the resources associated with the object.
 While the micropython garbage collector will clear any old objects, the graphics library also has its own memory area, which can become full if objects are not destroyed after they are needed.